-Inclusive Access: We have negotiated with the Publisher to obtain a discounted price for your lecture course materials.
-Your eBook and Connect Access Code are included with your tuition and will be available through Blackboard on the first class day (use the link found on the Bb course homepage).
+Inclusive Access: NTCC has negotiated with the Publisher to obtain a discounted price for your lecture course materials.
+Your eBook and Connect access are included with your tuition and will be available through Blackboard on the first class day (use the information found in the Bb course Start Course Here folder).
 The materials are required for your class and essential in your success.
-If you also determine that you would like a print copy of your text in addition to your inclusive access looseleaf copies will be available in the College Store at a discounted price.
+If you also determine that you would like a printed copy of your text in addition to your inclusive access, loose-leaf copies will be available in the College Store at a discounted price.
 You may opt out of purchasing your materials from the College Store through the Census Date for the course.
-If you choose to opt out you will be responsible for purchasing your Connect Access Code from another vendor.
+If you choose to opt out, you will be responsible for purchasing your Connect Access Code from another vendor.
 You will receive a refund for the Inclusive Access if you opt out.

-Inclusive Access: Hole's Human Anatomy & Physiology With Connect Plus/Learnsmart Shier McGraw Hill Copyright 19 Edition 15 ISBN 978-1-260-16523-4
+Inclusive Access: Hole's Human Anatomy & Physiology with Connect Plus/SmartBook Welsh McGraw Hill Copyright 22 Edition 16 ISBN 9781266310515